GramThanos/jsCalendar/README.md

 	- calendar.isVisible(date) [#3](/../../issues/3)
 	- calendar.isInMonth(date) [#3](/../../issues/3)
 	- support to get target with selectors
+	   - See "javascript create calendar with selectors.html" file on examples

  - Fixed
 	- string dates that do not exist throw error